Strongly enhanced lifetime of higher-order bimerons and antibimerons

 Within the harmonic approximation, the Arrhenius law (Eq.~(\ref{tst})) gives the lifetime in terms of the $\Delta E$ and $\Gamma_0$.
 The energy barriers $\Delta E$ between neighboring topological charges (inset of Fig.~\ref{fig_2}(a)) are shown in Fig.~\ref{fig_2}(b) for all transitions $Q \to Q'$.
 Here, $\Delta E(Q)$ increases with $|Q|$ and saturates near $|Q| = 3$ for both bimerons and skyrmions.
-As shown in Fig.~\ref{fig_2}(c), this behavior stems from the exchange interaction, which dominates the stability of all solitons.
-The $Q$-dependent exchange energy contribution can be understood via two subprocesses (Fig.~\ref{fig_2}(d)): (I) unbinding a single (anti-)bimeron from the ring structure and (II) its subsequent collapse.
-The unbinding costs an equal share of the total binding energy, $\Delta E_{\text{I}} = -E_{\text{bd}}(Q)/|Q|$, while the collapse energy $\Delta E_{\text{II}}$ is shown in Fig.~\ref{fig_2}(b) for $Q=\pm1$.
-Our energy barrier model $\Delta E(Q) \approx \Delta E_{\text{I}}(Q) + \Delta E_{\text{II}}$ then simply reads
+As shown in Fig.~\ref{fig_2}(c), this behavior stems {mainly} from the exchange interaction, which dominates the stability of all solitons.
+The $Q$-dependent exchange energy contribution can be understood via two subprocesses (Fig.~\ref{fig_2}(d)): (I) unbinding a single (anti-)bimeron from the ring structure and (II) its subsequent collapse {of an isolated, primitive soliton with charge $\pm1$}.
+The unbinding costs an equal share of the total binding energy, $\Delta E_{\text{I}} = -E_{\text{bd}}(Q)/|Q|$, while the collapse energy {$\Delta E_{\text{II}}=\Delta E(\pm1)$} is shown in Fig.~\ref{fig_2}(b) for $Q=\pm1$.
+Our {phenomenological} energy barrier model $\Delta E(Q) \approx \Delta E_{\text{I}}(Q) + \Delta E_{\text{II}}$ then simply reads

-indicating that the increased energy barriers for high-$Q$ solitons originate from binding energy.
+indicating that the increased energy barriers for high-$Q$ solitons originate from binding energy {and saturates for sufficiently large $|Q|$}.

-This model allows for numerical verification by comparing the energy barrier differences $\Delta E(Q)-\Delta E(\pm1)$ (Fig.~\ref{fig_2} (e)) with the binding energy (Fig.~\ref{fig_2}(f)), considering only the exchange interaction.
-The remarkable agreement between the two confirms the effectiveness of Eq.~(\ref{bd-eb}) for high-$Q$ energy barriers.
-Owing to the invariance of the exchange interaction under global spin rotations, this rule applies equally to skyrmions and bimerons.
-Deviations may arise from slightly different saddle point (SP) structures and from the interplay with interactions that have been neglected in this model.
+This model allows for numerical verification by comparing the energy barrier differences $\Delta E(Q)-\Delta E(\pm1)$ (Fig.~\ref{fig_2}(e)) with the binding energy (Fig.~\ref{fig_2}(f)), considering only the exchange interaction.
+The remarkable agreement confirms the effectiveness of Eq.~(\ref{bd-eb}) for high-$Q$ barriers. {Consequently, the gradual saturation of the binding energy per $Q$ naturally results in a plateauing trend for the energy barriers as $|Q|$ increases.
+However, deviations occur at low $|Q|$, as the approximation assumes that the collapse of a meron pair does not affect the remaining texture.
+This assumption is less accurate at low $|Q|$, where the annihilating meron pair constitutes a substantial fraction of the entire texture, thus having a stronger impact on the remaining spins.}